sarimabbas/bunnygram/README.md

 The flow of data is as follows.
 The `send` function (introduced previously above) sends a `POST` request with your payload to QStash.
 QStash will then forward that payload by sending another `POST` request to the API handler.
 The handler will receive the data and run your job with it.

 If you look at the source code, what might be a little confusing is how server-side Next.js API handler code and its client code are colocated in the same file.
 But that is what makes shared typing possible in order to improve DX.

+## Contributing

+I would appreciate PRs that:

+- Add more tests, particularly those mocking the HTTP request
+- Help make `bunnygram` agnostic to QStash and add support for other "adapters" e.g. Zeplo.
+- Anything else!